malko/chrome-extension-tab-plus/README.md

-chrome-extension-tab-plus
+chrome-extension: Tab+
 =========================

+Simple extension that add some basic tabs management feature.
+For now:
-Simple chrome extension to open new tabs at last position and focus them.
+- open tab to last position
+- focus tab when opening

+options are configurable.